-We have adults supervising in the playground at play and lunchtimes, and activity leaders in both the KS1 and KS2 playgrounds every lunchtime.
+We have at least 5 adults supervising in the playground at play and lunchtimes, and an activity leader in the KS2 playground every lunchtime.
 Adult mentors keep a watchful eye over children who need it at play and lunchtimes.

 Planning and Assessment: